 The Meningie Information Centre is open 9am to 5pm Monday to Friday, with information available from 10am to 4.30pm on the weekends through Coorong Cottage Industries.

 The Murray Bridge Visitor Information Centre is a fully accredited Visitor Information Centre (VIC) and has been providing information to visitors and locals for over 30 years.

-The Murray Bridge Tourist Information Centre became an accredited Visitor Information Centre (VIC) in 2004 and has since been providing quality service and informative knowledge of Murray Bridge and our surrounding regions to both locals and visitors.
+The Murray Bridge Tourist Information Centre became an accredited Visitor Information Centre (VIC) in 2004 and has since been providing quality service and informative knowledge of Murray Bridge and our surrounding regions to both visitors and locals.

 The VIC employs four staff to oversee and manage the operations and an average of 20 volunteers, contribute to the daily operations.

-Operating seven days a week with the exception of Christmas Day and open from 9am to 5pm weekdays and 10am to 4pm weekends and public holidays.
-The VIC provides a large range of information on the Murray River Lakes and Coorong Murray Bridge and surrounding regions including attractions, dining, accommodation and events.
+Operating every day of the year with the exception of Christmas Day.
+Open from 9am to 5pm weekdays and 10am to 4pm weekends and public holidays.
+The VIC provides a large range of information on the Murray River Lakes and Coorong, Murray Bridge and surrounding regions including attractions, dining, accommodation and events.